awsdocs/amazon-ecs-developer-guide/doc_source/asg-capacity-providers-create-capacity-provider.md

 1. For **Capacity provider name**, enter a capacity provider name\.

 1. For **Auto Scaling group**, select the Auto Scaling group to associate with the capacity provider\.
 The Auto Scaling group must already be created\.
-For more information, see [Auto Scaling group capacity providers](asg-capacity-providers.md)\.

 1. For **Managed scaling**, choose your managed scaling option\.
 When managed scaling is enabled, Amazon ECS manages the scale\-in and scale\-out actions of the Auto Scaling group through the use of AWS Auto Scaling scaling policies\.
 When managed scaling is disabled, you manage your Auto Scaling groups yourself\.